Ensign Global College to host inaugural Human Trafficking Prevention and Liberation Conference | Ghana News Agency

 Building on this strong foundation, Ensign Global College, in partnership with ENA, is launching an initiative to eliminate the cycle of human trafficking by creating programmes and projects that complement existing criminal justice approaches.

-“Our holistic approach to tackling human trafficking focuses on education, healing, awareness, empowerment, and research,” Stephen Alder, President, Ensign Global College said in the news brief.
+“Our holistic approach to tackling human trafficking focuses on education, healing, awareness, empowerment, and research,” Stephen Alder, President of Ensign Global College said in the news brief.

 “We aim to complement existing criminal justice strategies by emphasizing the importance of healing and well-being for victims and survivors.
 Our goal is to provide action-orientated research-driven strategies to stop human trafficking in Ghana and the West African region.”